ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 You can work with resources that you have access to in any location, even if you set a region by running `ibmcloud oc region set` and the resource that you want to work with is in another region.
 If you have clusters with the same name in different regions, use the cluster ID when you run commands.

 <p class="deprecated">Region-specific endpoints are deprecated, and this command might not work as expected.
-Use the [global endpoint](/docs/openshift?topic=openshift-regions-and-zones#endpoint) instead.<br>If you use the {{site.data.keyword.containerlong_notm}} plug-in version <code>0.3</code> or later and need to list and work with resources from one region only, you can use the <code>ibmcloud oc init</code> [command](#cs_init) to target a regional endpoint instead of the global endpoint.<br>If you use the `0.2` beta version (deprecated) of the {{site.data.keyword.containerlong_notm}} plug-in, you create and manage clusters specific to the region.
+Use the [global endpoint](/docs/openshift?topic=openshift-regions-and-zones#endpoint) instead.<br>If you use the Red Hat OpenShift on IBM Cloud plug-in version <code>0.3</code> or later and need to list and work with resources from one region only, you can use the <code>ibmcloud oc init</code> [command](#cs_init) to target a regional endpoint instead of the global endpoint.<br>If you use the `0.2` beta version (deprecated) of the Red Hat OpenShift on IBM Cloud plug-in, you create and manage clusters specific to the region.
 For example, you can log in to {{site.data.keyword.cloud_notm}} in the US South region and create a cluster.
 Next, you can use `ibmcloud oc region set eu-central` to target the EU Central region and create another cluster.
 Finally, you can use `ibmcloud oc region set us-south` to return to US South to manage your cluster in that region.</p>

 ```
 ibmcloud oc region set --region REGION